This is an extension to my notes on parameters for scripts or (advanced) functions in Powershell:

 {

-Write-Warning "Please provide the UserID directly on the command line: $($MyInvocation.MyCommand.Name) -UserID ..."
+Write-Warning "Please provide the Parameter1 directly on the command line: $($MyInvocation.MyCommand.Name) -Parameter1 ..."

 return